medvekoma/cassandra-workshop/thema/vaccinations/README.md

 Play with the COVID vaccination data found in the [country_vaccinations.csv](country_vaccinations.csv) file.

-The original data source is available on [kaggle](https://www.kaggle.com/gpreda/covid-world-vaccination-progress).
-It was slighly cleaned (removed fields without some specific data).
+_The original data source is available on [kaggle](https://www.kaggle.com/gpreda/covid-world-vaccination-progress).
+It was slighly cleaned (some incomplete rows were removed)._

 ## Hints